-The Government's downsizer contribution measure allows you to sell your primary residence and contribute up to $300,000 as an individual, or $600,000 as a couple (if you are both eligible), from the proceeds of the sale into your super.
+The Government's downsizer contribution measure allows you to contribute to your super when you sell your primary residence.
+You can contribute up to $300,000 as an individual, or $600,000 as a couple (if you are both eligible), from the proceeds of the sale into your super.

 You won't pay tax on the downsizer contribution and it won't count towards your annual contribution caps.
 The contribution must be made within 90 days of the sale of your home, which is usually the date of settlement.